Christmas in Paris

 6:30pm – meet downstairs for the apéro and to discuss the next day’s planning.

 Thursday, Dec.
-26 – There seems to be no end to the list of things you just cannot miss in Paris during the holidays, and if you were wondering when we would make it to the most beautiful avenue in the world, wonder no more.
-Today we’ll start at the magnificent Pont Alexandre III and work our way down the oh-so-elegant Avenue des Champs Elysées, ending at the majestic Arc de Triomphe.
+24 – It's Christmas Eve, and today we’re going to wander down the most beautiful avenue in the world.
+We’ll start at the magnificent Pont Alexandre III and work our way down the oh-so-elegant Avenue des Champs Elysées, ending at the majestic Arc de Triomphe.
 Along the way we’ll take a little detour down the chic Avenue Montaigne to see what the designers have done to dress up stores like Dior and to check out the elegant Plaza Athénée.

 Afterward, you may want to walk or take the metro back down to the Louvre and wander through the Tuileries Garden and to the Place de la Concorde.
 From here you have one of the most impressive views in all of Paris.
 You really have to see it to believe it.